tsamartino/OpenCannabis/5/README.md

 ## Protocol Definition
 ### `opencannabis.menu`
-Specifies a menu, menu data structure, contents, products and so on
+Specifies a menu, menu data structure, contents, products and so on.

 {% nomnoml %}